Washington Clinical Psychologist Salary Outlook

 How Much Do Clinical Psychologists Make in Washington?

-Clinical psychologists earn a national median wage in the U.S. of about $77,000.
-The median wage for the job in Washington is a bit lower than that.
-In fact, Washington’s median wage for clinical psychologists places the state in the bottom half among all Western states.
+Clinical psychologists earn a national median wage in the U.S. of $96,100.
+But at $110,480, the median wage for the job in Washington surpasses that.
+In fact, Washington’s median wage for clinical psychologists is the third-best among all Western states.

 Median annual clinical psychologist wage, Western states